 DAY 1: EXPLORING SANKT MORITZ

 We’ve travelled from Luzern to Sankt Moritz by car.
 For driving the distance of 226 km we needed almost three hours.
-The last leg of the road, on the curvy mountain road over the Julier Pass, was the most scenic, but also the most time consuming.
+The first leg of the route flew by, but last leg took us through the curvy mountain road over the Julier Pass which was quite time consuming.
+It was also the most scenic part of the route.
 After we arrived to Sankt Moritz, I was happy we’ve booked the hotel for a night.
-The day ski trip from Lucerne would be too exhausting.
+The day ski trip from Lucerne would be way too exhausting.

-After arrival to Sankt Moritz, we’ve easily found our hotel located in Suvretta area.
-Despite we were few hours earlier than its hotel’s official check-in time, we were able to check-in.
+After our arrival to Sankt Moritz, we’ve easily found our hotel located in Suvretta area.
+Despite we were few hours earlier than its hotel’s official check-in time, we were able to check-in and access our rooms.

 Even though we were still early enough to go skiing, we decided against it.
 The grey skies over Sankt Moritz and and not too promising weather forecast (snow in the mountains) made us take the decision to rather explore the town than to go skiing.
-Ski passes in Sankt Moritz are very expensive even for the Swiss standards: area day-ski passes cost 79 CHF and half-day ski passes 69 CHF.
-As the conditions weren’t the best and we were a bit tired from the travel, we probably wouldn’t took full advantage of ski pass.
-We felt that would be a massive shame.
+Mainly because ski passes in Sankt Moritz are very expensive even for the Swiss standards: area day-ski passes cost 79 CHF and half-day ski passes 69 CHF.
+As the conditions weren’t the best and we were a bit tired from the travel, we probably wouldn’t took full advantage of the ski pass.

 The Sankt Moritz ski resort is divided into separate villages located around or near the lake.
 We walked from our hotel in Suvretta area to centre of Sankt Moritz.
 I must admit, I was a bit disappointed by the look of the town.
 Despite the beautiful setting in midst of the Alps and a gorgeous frozen lake, the town lacked the alpine charm many other Swiss Alpine towns has.
 It is too big, too full of concrete eye-sores and the purpose built flats.